dbaarda/LightLdapd/README.rst

 -d  Run as a daemon.
 -r rootuser  Optional bind user for 'root' access to shadowAccount data.
 -u runuser  Optional user to run as after dropping root privileges.
+-C crtpath  Optional path to an ssl cert to use for TLS.
+-A ca-path  Optional path to a ca-chain to use for TLS.
+-K keypath  Optional path to a private key to use for TLS.

 Note lightldapd must run as root to open the default ldap serving port, but using ``-u runuser`` it will use setuid() to drop root